sieve-community/examples/audio_enhancement/demucs/README.md

 - **`mdx`**: Trained only on MusDB HQ, winning model on track A at the MDX challenge.
 - **`mdx_extra`**: Trained with extra training data (including MusDB test set), ranked 2nd on the track B of the MDX challenge.
 - **`mdx_q`, `mdx_extra_q`**: Quantized version of the previous models.
 Smaller download and storage but quality can be slightly worse.

+**Note**: If you'd like us to support any other models reach out to us!